- What is mental health?

 As Ron Burgundy from the movie “Anchorman” might say, mental health is kind of a big deal.
-Of course, what Ron means is that mental health is a HUGE deal, with one in five Canadians experiencing a related problem or illness in any given year.
+Of course, Ron means that mental health is a HUGE deal, with one in five Canadians experiencing a related problem or illness in any given year.
 What’s up with that?
 Here’s the scoop:

 What is mental health?